 Welcome to NEMS Linux¶

-The NEMS Linux documentation is a work in progress, and we are actively going through the pages to find errors, out of date information, and missing images since moving to our new documentation system.
+The NEMS Linux documentation is a work in progress, and we are constantly updating it.
 If you find any problems or inconsistencies, please either provide a pull request on GitHub, file an issue on GitHub, or contact us on Discord.

 NEMS Linux Getting Started Guide¶

 The NEMS Linux Getting Started Guide is an introductory course in understanding and using NEMS Linux.
 From the principles that drive the project, to understanding how the various components work together.